All Episodes

 Goes on a lot, apparently.

-Yahoo News Japan also reported that Sneddon became an English tutor to Kim Jong un, the dictatorial leader of North Korea, and is now believed to have a wife and two children.
+Yahoo News Japan also reported that Sneddon became an English tutor to Kim Jong-un, the dictatorial leader of North Korea, and is now believed to have a wife and two children.

-Got a wife and kids in Pyongyang Mac went out for a walk and I never came back.
+Got a wife and kids in Pyongyang, Mac went out for a walk and I never came back.

-Kidnapping with benefits.
+Man, kidnapping with benefits.

 That's right.

-Because North Korea is such a nice place to live.
+It comes with all kinds of goodies because North Korea is such a nice place to live.

-Snedden's parents say they believe the son was taken by the North Korean regime for training purposes.
+Sneddon's parents say they believe the son was taken by the North Korean regime for training purposes.

-This is the Manchurian candidate English language version.
+This is the Manchurian candidate, English language version.

-Snedden, who grew up in Nebraska, served a mission for the Church of Jesus Christ of the Latter-day Saints in South Korea.
+Sneddon, who grew up in Nebraska, served a mission for the Church of Jesus Christ of the Latter-day Saints in South Korea.

-That's the uh Mormons.
+That's the Mormons.

 We just knew in our heart that he was alive, so we had to keep fighting.

-This is North Korea.
+It's North Korea.

-You can probably how many wives can you have in North Korea?
+How many wives can you have in North Korea?

-And there's uh another one.
+And there's another one.

 He was slouching.